 ● CERTAINTY

 "Ensure it works in any situation" is the most important point in developing combat gear.
 There should never be an accident in the field.
-Malfunctions such as jamming lead to life-threatening conditions.
+Malfunctions such as jamming can lead to life-threatening conditions.

 Developing handguns usually takes into account changes in weather and the environment.